wheegee/sentential/docs/README.md

 # Sentential
-Sentential provides developers the means to confidently build, verify, and deploy their code to AWS Lambda with a high degree of certainty.
+Sentential provides developers the means to confidently build, verify, and deploy their code to AWS Lambda.